-If your child was born before 1 May 2015 they are not eligible to receive any vaccine doses on the NHS.
+If your child was born before 1 May 2015 and they are not considered to be at increased risk of disease for medical reasons they are not eligible to receive any vaccine doses on the NHS.

-Babies are at the highest risk of contracting meningococcal disease with peak incidence occurring at around 5 months of age.
+At the time the MenB vaccine was introduced, the peak incidence of disease was at around 5 months of age.
 This is why the vaccine is offered early at 2 and 4 months followed by a booster at 12 months.